Nash Codes for Noisy Channels: Nash codes

 Hence, the best response condition for the receiver states that for any $y\in Y^n$ and $i\in \Omega$

-If $V_i=1$ for all $i\in \Omega$, then $Y_i$ in (\ref{Yi}) is the set of channel outputs $y$ so that the channel input $x^i$ has {\it maximum likelihood}.
-(This term is sometimes used only for uniform prior probabilities, e.g.\ MacKay, 2003, p.~152, which we do not assume.)
+If $V_i=1$ for all $i\in \Omega$, then this decoding rule is known as MAP or {\em maximum a posteriori decoding} (MacKay, 2003, p.~305).
 If the receiver has different positive utilities $V_i$ for different states~$i$, then the receiver's best response maximizes $q_iV_i\,p(y|x^i)$.
+We call the product $q_iV_i$ the {\em weight} for state~$i$.
+One could assume $V_i=1$ for all~$i$ and only vary $q_i$ in place of the weight, but then it seems artificial to allow separate utilities $U_i$ for the sender, because we want to study the Nash property with respect to the optimality of codes for receiver and sender.
+For that reason we keep three parameters $q_i$, $U_i$ and $V_i$ for each state~$i$.

-We say that for a given channel output $y$, there is a {\it tie\/} between two states $i$ and $k$ (or the states are {\it tied\/}) if $y\in Y_i\cap Y_k$.
+We say that for a given channel output $y$, there is a {\em tie\/} between two states $i$ and $k$ (or the states are {\em tied\,}) if $y\in Y_i\cap Y_k$.
 If there are never any ties, then the sets $Y_i$ for $i\in\Omega$ are pairwise disjoint, and the best-response decoding function is deterministic and unique according to~(\ref{arbtie}).
+If there are ties, then a natural way to break them is to choose any of the tied states with equal probability.
+For that reason we consider probabilistic decoding functions.
+On the sender's side, we only consider deterministic encoding strategies.

-We refer to the sets $Y_i$ for $i\in \Omega$ as a ``partition'' of $Y^n$, which constrains the receiver's best-response decoding as in (\ref{arbtie}), even though some of these sets may be empty, and they may not always be disjoint if there are ties.
+We sometimes refer to the sets $Y_i$ for $i\in \Omega$ as a ``partition'' of $Y^n$, which constrains the receiver's best-response decoding as in (\ref{arbtie}), even though some of these sets may be empty, and they may not always be disjoint if there are ties.
 In any case, $Y^n=\bigcup_{i\in \Omega}Y_i$.

 Suppose that the receiver decodes the channel output with $d$ according to (\ref{Yi}) and (\ref{arbtie}) for the given code $c$ with $c(i)=x^i$.
-Then $(c,d)$ is a Nash equilibrium if and only if, for any state~$i$, it is optimal for the sender to transmit $x^i$ and not any other $x$ in $X^n$ as a message.
-When sending $x$, the expected payoff to the sender in state~$i$ is
+Then $(c,d)$ is a Nash equilibrium if and only if, for any state~$i$, it is optimal for the sender to transmit $x^i$ and not any other $\hat x$ in $X^n$ as a message.
+When sending $\hat x$, the expected payoff to the sender in state~$i$ is

-When maximizing (\ref{pay}), the utility $U_i$ to the sender does not matter as long as it is positive; given that the state is~$i$, the sender only cares about the probability that the channel output~$y$ is decoded as~$i$.
+When maximizing (\ref{pay}) as a function of $\hat x$, the utility $U_i$ to the sender does not matter as long as it is positive; given that the state is~$i$, the sender only cares about the expected probability that the channel output~$y$ is decoded as~$i$.
 We summarize these observations as follows.